Enhancing Onboarding: A Benchmark Study of New User Experiences

 Virtual whiteboarding to answer research objectives

-Because I structured the benchmark study to capture quantitative data, in addition to qualitative, I needed to figure out way to handle to metrics data.
-I created a notetaking template to guide my documentation of each participants user path as they worked to complete the tasks.
+Because the benchmark study captured both quantitative and qualitative data, I needed a systematic way to track metrics alongside observations.
+To do this, I created a note-taking template that guided my documentation of each participant’s user path as they completed the tasks, ensuring consistency and enabling clear analysis across sessions.

 Note-taking template I created that outlined the Golden Paths to complete Tasks 1 & 2.